awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 ## Deregistration delay<a name="deregistration-delay"></a>

-When you deregister an instance, the load balancer stops creating new connections to the instance\.
+When you deregister a target, the load balancer stops creating new connections to the target\.
 The load balancer uses connection draining to ensure that in\-flight traffic completes on the existing connections\.
-If the deregistered instance stays healthy and an existing connection is not idle, the load balancer can continue to send traffic to the instance\.
-To ensure that existing connections are closed, you can ensure that the instance is unhealthy before you deregister it, or you can periodically close client connections\.
+If the deregistered target stays healthy and an existing connection is not idle, the load balancer can continue to send traffic to the target\.
+To ensure that existing connections are closed, you can do one of the following: enable the target group attribute for connection termination, ensure that the instance is unhealthy before you deregister it, or periodically close client connections\.

 The initial state of a deregistering target is `draining`\.
 By default, the load balancer changes the state of a deregistering target to `unused` after 300 seconds\.
 To change the amount of time that the load balancer waits before changing the state of a deregistering target to `unused`, update the deregistration delay value\.
 We recommend that you specify a value of at least 120 seconds to ensure that requests are completed\.

+If you enable the target group attribute for connection termination, connections to deregistered targets are closed shortly after the end of the deregistration timeout\.

 ------
 #### [ New console ]

-**To update the deregistration delay value using the new console**
+**To update the deregistration attributes using the new console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.